ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-y seen through the mists of
+seen through the mists of
 the deep.
 Where the foe’s haughty host In dread silence
 reposes.